dmc1778/CheckerBugs/README.md

 python main.py --test_round=1000 --mode=all --release=2.14.0 --framework=tf --work_path=output --filter=all
 ```
 #### Running TitanFuzz
-First, change your directory to TitanFuzz root, then run it using the following command for PyTorch library:
+First, change your directory to TitanFuzz root, then run it using the following command for the PyTorch library:
 ```
 bash scripts/local_run.sh torch data/torch_applicable_apis.txt torch_2.0.1 and 2.0.1 5
 ```